GeorgeJopson/Test-Driven-Development-Notes/Test-Driven Development by Example Notes.md

   - **Triangulation:** If you are struggling to see how to remove duplication, by adding more test cases it can help you generalise a problem.

 ### Chapter 3: Equality for All

 - As you implement the code, new implied operations/functionality will be revealed.
 You can add those to the to-do list of tests.

+### Chapter 4: Privacy

+- Reducing coupling between tests and code is very useful.
+The less coupled the tests and code, the more you can refactor without breaking tests.